 Bottom Line for Portland

 Despite our green reputation, Portland has some of the worst air quality in the nation.
-For example, Multnomah County is in the bottom 2% of diesel pollution, with rates exceeding state health benchmarks by 10 times.
-This skyrockets in BIPOC communities, with rates 20 times the benchmarks.
+Ninety percent of Oregonians live in a neighborhood where the air we breathe causes cancer.
+With the highest levels of exposure in our most populous regions, like Multnomah, Washington and Clackamas County.
+In the Portland metro region we have rates of diesel pollution exceeding state health benchmarks by 10 times.
+This skyrockets in BIPOC communities, with rates 20 times above the benchmarks.
 Neighbors for Clean Air has a long record of success in fighting for better air so we live up to our reputation.

 Diversity, Equity, and Inclusion

-The majority of decisions about air quality are made in rooms that are not accessible to limited English speakers, young people, people in the midst of poverty, or BIPOC community members.
+In Oregon, due to a long and enduring history of unjust land allocation and red lining, BIPOC and low income communities are exposed to rates of diesel pollution exceeding those in whiter, more affluent communities by 2-3 times.
+Despite this, the majority of decisions about air quality are made in rooms that are not accessible to limited English speakers, young people, people in the midst of poverty, or BIPOC community members.
 In Oregon, these rooms are in local government committees or at our capitol, Salem, either at the state legislature or in commission meetings for Oregon DEQ.
-While often inaccessible for community members, paid industry representatives are overrepresented.
-We hope to change, fundamentally, the way that entities like DEQ and local jurisdictions engage with the communities that have been consistently excluded.
+While often inaccessible for minority community members, paid industry representatives are overrepresented.
+We hope to change, fundamentally, the way that entities like DEQ, local jurisdictions and industry engage with the communities that have been consistently excluded.